[image]

 PC

 This is the home folder of your user account on your PC.
 Choosers label this as PC, because it's the normal and recommended location for creating and hosting your content folder.
-Anywhere goes here, though top-level folders make for less work.
+Anywhere goes here, though top-level folders make selections easier.

 ROOT